MediaComem/jekyll-brand-social-wall/README.md

  * Render HTML Markup

 ## Why you should use it
- * Compare to all others js plugin, it doesn't expose any of your credentials
+ * Compared to all other js plugin, it doesn't expose any of your credentials
- * No need of realtime update if yours social accounts have no more than few news every day
+ * No need of real time update if your social accounts have no more than few news every day
  * Lightweight and cacheable

 ## The Social Wall Definition